johnJD47/reactjs.org/content/docs/faq-ajax.md

           });
         },
         // Note: it's important to handle errors here
-        // instead of a catch() block so that we don't swallow
+        // instead of a catch() block so that we don't allow
         // exceptions from actual bugs in components.
         (error) => {
           this.setState({